jwparker1797/BasicWorldMap/README.md

 ## HTML File

-The basic [HTML] (https://github.com/jwparker1797/BasicWorldMap/blob/master/map.html) document is the first file to be created.
+The basic [HTML](https://github.com/jwparker1797/BasicWorldMap/blob/master/map.html) document is the first file to be created.

+### The page header

-###The page header references a few important items:
+This references a few important items:

 ```header
 <head>